FederatedAI/FATE-Community/SIGs/README.md

 1. If you are already a FATE maintainer, you can directly join any FATE SIGs.

 2. Anyone can apply to join any FATE SIG by submitting documents/materials/references showing that you are qualified for a FATE SIG.
-Your application will be evaluated by the FATE OSS Dev Team and the members in the FATE SIG.
+Your application will be evaluated/approved by the SIG you want to join.

+## How to exit FATE SIGs?

+Anyone is free to exit FATE SIGs that he/she has joined.
+He/she has to notify the FATE SIG to confirm his/her exist.